India will airlift electronics components from China amid coronavirus crisis

 Scrambling in India

-Smartphone makers in India thus far have largely weathered the virus crisis, partly because they had built up inventories of Chinese-made parts to cover the Lunar New Year holiday period when China’s factories close down.
+Smartphone makers in India have thus far largely weathered the virus crisis, partly because they had built up inventories of Chinese-made parts to cover the Lunar New Year holiday period when China’s factories close down.

 But those stocks could dry up soon.
 S.N.
-Rai, the co-founder of homegrown smartphone maker Lava, said the supply of some components had resumed, but the pace of production at his factory on the outskirts of New Delhi could soon slow down.
+Rai, the cofounder of homegrown smartphone maker Lava, said the supply of some components had resumed, but the pace of production at his factory on the outskirts of New Delhi could soon slow down.

 “The period between March 10 and March 20 is going to be very tough,” Rai told Reuters.
 “In the absence of supplies, we might have to cut one or two of the three eight-hour shifts we have daily.”